omarshaban02/SigView-DSP-Task/README.md

 4. [Dependencies](#dependencies)
 5. [Contributors](#contributors)

+# Project Name

 ## Features

-- Browse your desktop to select the signals you want to view.
+- **Signal Selection**: Browse your desktop to select signals for viewing.
-- Create a list of selected signals for plotting.
+- **Plotting**: Create and manage lists of selected signals for plotting.
-- Play, pause, stop, replay, zoom in, zoom out, and reset the view for each signal.
+- **Playback Control**: Play, pause, stop, replay, zoom in, zoom out, and reset view options for each signal.
-- Toggle the activation of individual signals with a single click.
+- **Single-Click Activation**: Easily toggle individual signal activation with a single click.
-- Double-click to toggle the activation status of all signals.
+- **Double-Click Activation**: Double-click to toggle the activation status of all signals.
-- Move signals between different port views.
+- **Port Management**: Move signals between different port views for organization.
-- Synchronize two ports to view the same signals simultaneously.
+- **Synchronization**: Synchronize two ports to view the same signals simultaneously.
-- Apply control actions to the active signals in both ports.
+- **Control Actions**: Apply control actions to active signals across both ports.

+## Installation

+Provide installation instructions if applicable.

+## Usage

+Provide usage instructions and examples here.

+## Contributing

+Specify how others can contribute to your project.

+## License

+Include information about the project's license.

 ## Installation
 To install the project, clone the repository and install the requirements: